 Her early research career focused on social dynamics in primates at Kyoto University and Nagoya University, Japan; the Max Planck Institute for Evolutionary Anthropology, Germany; University of Louisiana at Lafayette, USA; and the field sites in Republic of Guinea and Republic of Liberia.

 In the last years, she worked as an Assistant Professor of Behavioural Economics and Neuroeconomics at the School of Business and Economics, Maastricht University.
 Before officially joining at MERIT in the early 2021, she shifted her professional focus into more practice to address societal challenges (e.g., University Industry Innovation Network, Japan Society for the Promotion of Sciences, Dutch Coalition for Humanitarian Innovation, also at private companies) and contributed to a number of projects in business development; program management; university-industry liaison; online platform development, etc. She has been giving and moderating professional workshops, conference sessions, and executive training courses.

-Triple-helix relations: as a member of advisory board at University Industry Innovation Network, she contributes to triple-helix engagement and facilitates collaboration between European and non-Western university-industry relations.
-She also provides executive courses on behavioural change within organizations through the nudge approach.
+Triple-helix relations: As a member of advisory board at University Industry Innovation Network, she contributes to triple-helix engagement and facilitates collaboration between European and non-Western university-industry relations.
+She also provides executive courses on behavioural change within HEI organizations through the nudge approach.
 Currently, she is working on a meta-analytical study on university-industry collaboration case studies by unsupervised machine learning techniques to identify university business development strategies.

 Entrepreneurship education: As a program coordinator for the Japan Society for the Promotion of Science, she led a global survey of good practices at higher education institutions and governemnt agencies with a special focus on advanced programs of entrepreneurial education and innovation ecosystem in Singapore, Taiwan, Thailand, Malaysia, UK, Finland, USA, Australia.